metamn/react/content/blog/my-current-stack/index.md

 React [worth it](http://metamn.io/react/things-ive-learnt-in-2020/) for a list of use cases.

-One of these is [interactive design](https://en.wikipedia.org/wiki/Interactive_design) where the result aims for meaningful experiences.
+One of these is [interactive design](https://en.wikipedia.org/wiki/Interactive_design) built on heavy user interactions in a different way than apps do.

-That involves heavy user interactions&mdash;in a different way than apps do.
 Instead of data input the interaction is continuous through gestures, information transformation, real-time content updates from external sources.

-For that scenario my current, highly opinionated, but years in the making stack, follows:
+For that scenario my current, highly opinionated, months in the making stack follows:

 ## Typescript